Databases with SQLite

 .output .dump .read

-Three more dot commands you need to know.
+These are 3 more dot commands you need to know.
 By itself dump will display the whole database to the monitor - giving the commands needed to recreate it if necessary.
 If you give it the name of a table, only that table will be displayed.

 As a simple 'backup' system, this is more useful sending it to a file using the .output command first: